rehierl/html-outliner-spec/issue-associations.md

 be described as: "This element triggered the creation of that section object" or "This section starts with, or just after the starting tag of the given element".

-NOTE - I do not consider this connection to define a two-way relationship; i.e. I do not implement an `Element` property that implements the other direction (from an element towards a section object) and that has the exact same meaning.
+NOTE - I do not consider this connection to define a two-way relationship; i.e.

-To understand why this property has its use, it will help to recall the paragraph related to interactive tables of contents (TOCs).
-In order to support those, it must be possible to forward the user to the top of the section the user selected by clicking the heading that is associated with it - i.e.
+I do not implement an `Element` property that implements the other direction (from an element towards a section object) which represents the same relationship.

-`heading.section.startingElement`.
+To understand why this property has its use, it helps to recall the paragraph related to interactive tables of contents (TOCs).
+In order to support those, it must be possible to forward the user to the beginning of a section if a user selected the corresponding entry - i.e. `heading.section.startingElement`.

 **TODO** - is this connection absolutely necessary? - is there any other way to jump to the beginning of a section -